Gerstner Family Foundation

 Application Success Factors

 Alignment with Core Mission: The foundation's focus is exceptionally clear.
 Louis V. Gerstner, Jr.'s quote encapsulates their education philosophy: helping young people "who have the capacity, have the commitment, and are willing to work hard, but the hurdle is they are consigned to a poor performing school and cannot escape without financial resources their families cannot afford."
-Organizations serving this population are central to their mission.
+Organisations serving this population are central to their mission.

 Evidence of Impact: The foundation tracks outcomes carefully.
 For example, they note that 80% of Helping Hands rent grant recipients remained stably housed one year later.
-Organizations that can demonstrate measurable impact and track long-term outcomes align with the foundation's approach.
+Organisations that can demonstrate measurable impact and track long-term outcomes align with the foundation's approach.

 - Catholic schools serving economically disadvantaged students